Instance-wise Occlusion and Depth Orders in Natural Scenes: InstaOrder dataset

 \subsection{Key Findings}

 Here we provide interesting observations from the \textsc{InstaOrder}.
-These findings were observed in the comprehensive annotation of occlusion order, depth order and bi-directional orders.
+These findings were observed in the comprehensive annotation of occlusion and depth order.
 Therefore, we highlight that these are new findings not discussed in previous literature~\cite{Chen16diw, Zhu17cocoa, Qi19kins}.

-(1) \ul{\emph{Occlusion orders and depth orders should be annotated independently, because neither cover the other.}} A particular depth order cannot indicate occlusion order, and vice versa (Sec.~\ref{sec:introduction}).
-In addition, we show the correlation between occlusion and depth order in the \textsc{InstaOrder} dataset.
+(1) \ul{\emph{Occlusion order and depth order should be annotated independently, because neither can indicate the other.}} We cannot perfectly infer depth order from occlusion order and vice versa.
+We demonstrate the claim with the correlation (Figure~\ref{fig:cond_prob}) between occlusion and depth order in the \textsc{InstaOrder} dataset.
 A pair of instances have occlusion and depth orders, so we can calculate P(occ. order $|$ depth order); the proportions of occlusion order types given depth order types (Figure~\ref{fig:cond_prob}a).
 For example, P(No occ $|$ A$\rightarrow$B) is 83\%.
 We can see that no “must happen correlation” occurs between two order types.
 For example, all types of occlusion order can occur when the depth order is A$\dashrightarrow$B. Similar results are obtained using the proportions of depth order types given occlusion order type (Figure~\ref{fig:cond_prob}b).
+For reference, LabelMe~\cite{Russell08labelme} uses heuristics to infer occlusion order from instance masks.
+However, such heuristics are only applicable when masks intersect.
+In the \textsc{InstaOrder} dataset, only 16.4\% of mask pairs intersect, where we determine ‘intersect’ if two masks overlap more than ten pixels.
+Therefore, we cannot apply the heuristics to 83.6\% of non-intersecting instance pairs.

-(2) \ul{\emph{The occlusion and depth orders are complementary to each other.}} We demonstrate this relationship in experiments (Tables~\ref{table_occ},~\ref{table_whdr}).
-A network trained with both occlusion and depth orders is more accurate than baselines trained with individual orders.
-We think that utilizing both types of orders can eliminate cases that cannot happen.
+(2) \ul{\emph{Occlusion order and depth order are complementary to each other.}} We demonstrate this relationship in experiments (Tables~\ref{table_occ},~\ref{table_whdr}).
+A network trained with both occlusion and depth order is more accurate than baselines trained with individual orders.
+We think utilizing both types of orders eliminates cases that cannot happen.
 For example, (first column of Figure~\ref{fig:cond_prob}a) if the depth order is A$\rightarrow$B, the occlusion orders B$\rightarrow$A and A$\longleftrightarrow$B cannot occur.
 Therefore, joint use of occlusion and depth orders provide rich supervision for comprehensive scene understanding.